1) "In your 20 years of practice, what is the single biggest problem inventors have".

 Why would they want to?
 Many inventions take at least 1 year of full-time work before they begin to return any capital at all.
 Who would want to "steal" a full-time job for no pay?

-Again, these people who over-focus on this question need a psychiatrist, not an attorney.
+Again, inventors who over-focus on this question need a psychiatrist, not an attorney.

 You WILL NOT FIND THIS INFORMATION IN THE PATENT DATABASE.